worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Correspondence_National_International_Classifications.md

 **PSIC 1970 to ISIC Rev.2**

 PSIC 1970 has an identical structure as ISIC Rev.2 with 10 major divisions.
-At two-digit level, PSIC has the same code and categories mathcing ISIC except the fifth major division, construction.
+At two-digit level, PSIC has the same codes and categories mathcing ISIC except the fifth major division, construction.
 In construction division, PSIC mas more sub-categories.
 In this case, we mapped all sub-categories of construction to 50-Construction in ISIC.
 This is the only difference between the two classifications.

 | **PSIC-1970 Code**	| **PSIC-1970 Industry**	| **ISIC Rev.2 Code**	| **ISIC Rev.2 Industry**	|
 | :-----------------------:	| :---------------------------:	| :-------------:|:----------------:|